-Julie Modra - AuthorJulie Modra grew up in the town of Taree and the idyllic NSW seaside community of Forster-Tuncurry.
-Her great-grandmother was a well-respected Indigenous woman from the Worimi nation in the coastal region.
-In her early teens, Julie shut herself in her bedroom away from the domestic violence that raged on the other side of the door and wrote poetry, as well as screenplays for puppet shows and a larger play which were all performed in churches she attended.
-In her late teens, Julie lived with an elderly couple on their farm, adding together all the components to her becoming her own version of Anne of Green Gables, complete with the wild red hair and freckles.
+Julie Modra grew up in the NSW town of Taree and the idyllic seaside community of Forster-Tuncurry.
+Her grandmother was an Indigenous woman from the Worimi nation in the coastal region.
+In her teens, Julie wrote poetry as well as puppet plays to be performed in her local church.
+In her late teens, Julie lived with an elderly couple on their farm.
+This added the final ingredients, along with her passion for literature, to her becoming her own version of Anne of Green Gables, complete with the red hair and freckles.

 Julie's books with Wombat | Rhiza include: